 For a student who is transition age (14 or younger, if appropriate, during this IEP), based upon age appropriate transition assessments, the IEP must include information about the student's needs, strengths, interests and preferences as they relate to the student's post school goals.
 All needs identified by the IEP team in this section must be addressed in subsequent sections of the IEP.
-(See COVID-19 Guidance: Present Levels Related to Postsecondary Transition Goals Below)

 Present levels of academic achievement: Present levels of ACADEMIC achievement refer to how the student is performing within the general education curriculum, including reading, writing, and mathematics.
-Describe how the student is progressing within the general education curriculum in relation to his/her peers and state-approved grade level standards.
+Describe how the student is progressing within the general education curriculum in relation to the student's peers and state-approved grade level standards.
 Include current instructional levels, description of permanent products, and work completion.
 Describe classroom strategies or interventions applied and their results.
 Describe any additional or alternative instructional materials, instructional time or personnel.